fennifith/discord-github-thing-doer/README.md

 And finally,

 ```
+!thing-doer server			Output information about the server, such as the CPU, current user,
+					uptime, memory, etc.

 !thing-doer restart			Ends the process that the bot is running on; particularly useful
 					if the bot is run in a loop of `git pull; npm install; node index.js`
 					so it can be restarted to pull the latest source code automatically.

+!thing-doer help			Displays this beautiful message.
 ```